 The crop of roselle is mainly cultivated in tropical and subtropical regions [15].
 The largest producers and exporter of roselle are China and Thailand.
 Sudan’s roselle quality is said to be best within the world but their export quantity is very less.
-In India, roselle is mainly grown in Andhra Pradesh, West Bengal, Odisha , Tamil Nadu, Karnataka, Mahrastra and North-East India.
+In India, roselle is mainly grown in Andhra Pradesh, West Bengal, Odisha, Tamil Nadu, Karnataka, Maharashtra and North-East India.
 In NE India, roselle is grown as a home garden crop.
 It is mainly grown for its red acidic succulent calyces which can be used for making jam, jellies, syrup, ice-creams, cakes etc. The red colour of roselle calyces makes it a popular ingredient of a commercial beverage, soft drinks and herbal tea.
 It is a rich source of natural dye.
 Leaves and calyces are also used for culinary purpose.
 Roselle has been regarded as a rich medicinal source.
-Roselle tea also very rich in vitamin C, minerals and various antioxidants including flavanoids, gossypetine, hibiscetine and sabdaretine.
+Roselle tea also very rich in vitamin C, minerals and various antioxidants including flavonoids, gossypetine, hibiscetine and sabdaretine.
 The fresh calyces are rich in riboflavin, niacin, carotene and minerals like calcium and iron.
 The seeds of roselle contain high protein also which can be used to prepare soups and sauces by roasting and grinding.
 Roselle stem is an excellent source of bast fibre.